Emergency Vet Services!

 HVSE emergency vet service is staffed by trained emergency room doctors to provide excellent patient care.

-Full time after hours emergency room staffing by doctors and nurses for your pet’s emergency care
+Emergency room staffing by doctors and nurses for your pet’s emergency care

 Immediate testing and stabilization of any medical or surgical patient